Kidney stones

 Self-management of kidney stones

-If your pain is manageable and you don’t have complications, you may be able to wait for your kidney stone to pass in your urine at home.
-Your doctor will ask you to strain your urine with a tea strainer or filter paper to help catch the kidney stone.
+If your pain is manageable and you don’t have complications, you may be able to wait for your kidney stone to pass in your pee at home.
+Your doctor will ask you to strain it with a tea strainer or filter paper to help catch the kidney stone.
 Your doctor may send the stone for testing to find out what type it is, to help prevent any more stones.

 How long it takes to pass a kidney stone depends on its size and where it is in your urinary system.
 It may take up to six weeks.
-To help with passing a kidney stone, make sure you drink plenty of fluids.
+To help pass a kidney stone, make sure you take the pain relief your doctor prescribed and drink plenty of fluids.
 Your doctor will monitor you and usually arrange to see you again to check whether the stone has passed.
-If your stone shows no sign of passing within two to three weeks, they may recommend treatment to remove your kidney stone.
+If your stone shows no sign of passing, they may recommend treatment to remove your kidney stone.

 Medicines

-• Medical expulsive therapy (MET).
+- Medical expulsive therapy (MET).
 These are medicines called alpha-blockers.
 MET helps the stone pass out in your urine more quickly by relaxing the muscles in the walls of your ureter.
-Your doctor may suggest it in some cases if your stone is larger than 5mm across, but less than 10mm.
+Your doctor may suggest it if your stone is larger than 5mm across, but less than 10mm.

-• Alkalinisation therapy.
-If you have uric acid stones, your specialist may suggest medicines such as potassium citrate or sodium bicarbonate to dissolve them.
+- Alkalinisation therapy.
+If you have uric acid kidney stones, your specialist may suggest medicines such as potassium citrate or sodium bicarbonate to dissolve them.
 These help by changing the pH of your urine, to make it more alkaline (less acidic).

 Kidney stone removal

 There are several different procedures to remove kidney stones.
 Your urologist will advise which one is best for you, depending on the size, type, and position of your kidney stone.
-They include the following.
+Kidney stone treatments include the following.

-• Ureteroscopy.
-This procedure uses a narrow, flexible instrument called a ureteroscope passed up through your urethra.
+- Ureteroscopy.
+This laser treatment for kidney stones uses a narrow, flexible instrument called a ureteroscope passed up through your urethra.
 It breaks up the stone with a laser beam.

-• Percutaneous nephrolithotomy (PCNL).
+- Percutaneous nephrolithotomy (PCNL).
 This is keyhole surgery using a telescopic instrument called a nephroscope to remove large stones from your kidney or upper ureter.
-The nephroscope is inserted through a small cut in the skin of your back to reach your kidney.
-Laser or ultrasound is then used to break up and remove the stone
+The nephroscope is inserted through a small cut in the skin of your back or side to reach your kidney.
+Laser or ultrasound is then used to break up and remove the stone.

 After treatment

-About half of people who have a first kidney stone will get another one within five years.
-Your doctor may want to monitor you and may advise regular checks to see if further stones are developing.
-They will also give you advice about how to reduce your risk of further kidney stones.
-See Prevention section below.
+About half of people who have a first kidney stone will get another one within 10 years.
+Your doctor may want to monitor you to see if further stones develop.
+They’ll also give you advice about how to reduce your risk of further kidney stones.
+See the prevention section below.

 Complications of kidney stones